dmyersturnbull/tyrannosaurus/docs/index.rst

 .. warning::

     Tyrannosaurus is in an alpha build.
-    Generally works pretty well, but the ``sync`` command does less than advertised.
+    Generally works quite well, but the ``sync`` command does less than advertised.

 What’s wrong with pip or anaconda?